Skip to main content

 Notably, the Bill indicates that access will mean physical entry to an employer’s premises (and does not deal with so-called ‘digital rights of access’ which are another long-standing demand of the UK trade union movement.)

-What next: Once the Bill has passed, the government will be required to publish secondary legislation setting out in detail the statutory process for requesting access, the grounds on which the Central Arbitration Committee would be able to refuse requests for access and the default access arrangements which the Central Arbitration Committee may impose.
-The government has also promised to work with stakeholders to ensure an effective enforcement regime for unions’ new rights of access.
+Once the Bill has passed, the government will be required to publish secondary legislation setting out in detail the statutory process for requesting access, the grounds on which the Central Arbitration Committee would be able to refuse requests for access and the default access arrangements which the Central Arbitration Committee may impose.
+The government has also promised to consult at a later date on the maximum value of the financial penalties that could be imposed by the CAC.

 Read more: